Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 • Waterloo, ON - GRT - ION Light Rail network

-Alstom delivered 15 light rail vehicles, manufactured in Ontario at its Kingston facility, for the ION Light Rail network in Waterloo.
-This 19‑kilometre light rail system was inaugurated in 2019 and connects the commercial and university centres of Waterloo and Kitchener via 19 stations.
+Alstom delivered 15 light rail vehicles for the ION Light Rail system in Waterloo.
+This 19-kilometer transit system, inaugurated in 2019, connects major commercial and university hubs in Waterloo and Kitchener.

 • Working in French in Quebec - Office québécois de la langue française